16. Recursive Models of Dynamic Linear Economies#

 16.1.
 A Suite of Models#

-This lecture presents a class of linear-quadratic-Gaussian models of general economic equilibrium designed by Lars Peter Hansen and Thomas J. Sargent [HS13].
+This lecture presents a class of linear-quadratic-Gaussian models of general economic equilibrium designed by Lars Peter Hansen and Thomas J. Sargent [Hansen and Sargent, 2013].

 The class of models is implemented in a Python class DLE that is part of quantecon.